Suri312006/CoupledCats/.notes/plan.md

 # p2p thing
+- [ ] use libp2p
 - [ ] send messages to each other
 - [ ] figure out a connection mechanism

 # bevy
-- [ ] figure out how to emmit events when bridge receives something
+- [x] figure out how to emmit events when bridge receives something
 - [ ] state machine to handle all the things
 - [ ] figure out movement for the cat (abstracted really nicely)